tyronebj/espa-surface-reflectance/lasrc/README.md

     and install it in your L8_AUX_DIR.
 The .tar.gz file has been updated to contain the l8geom.hdf file which will be required to process pre-collection products.

+18. Per-pixel angle bands are masked to match the band quality image extents, and therefore fill pixels in the band quality are masked as fill pixels in the per-pixel angle bands.